graded-type-theory/graded-type-theory/README/Opaque-definitions.lagda.md

 ### 5.3 Consequences of the Fundamental Theorem

-Theorem 5.18 re-establishes canonicity with appropriate glassification of definition contexts (this snippet is identical to the one above for 3.19):
+Theorem 5.19 re-establishes canonicity for natural numbers with appropriate glassification of definition contexts (this snippet is identical to the one above for 3.19):

 ```
-import Definition.Typed.Consequences.Canonicity
+import Definition.Typed.Consequences.Canonicity using (canonicity)
 ```

-Theorem 5.19 states that in glass definition contexts, terms of identity types may be lifted to judgemental equalities:
+Theorem 5.20 states that in glass definition contexts, terms of identity types may be lifted to judgemental equalities:

 ```
 import Definition.Typed.Consequences.Canonicity using (ε⊢∷Id→ε⊢≡∷)
 ```

-Counterexample 5.20 demonstrates that this fails in non-glass contexts:
+Counterexample 5.21 demonstrates that this fails in non-glass contexts:

 ```
 import Definition.Typed.Consequences.Canonicity using (ε⊢∷Id↛ε⊢≡∷)
 ```

-Theorem 5.21 re-establishes consistency (this snippet is identical to the one above for 3.20):
+Theorem 5.22 re-establishes consistency (this snippet is identical to the one above for 3.20):

 ```
 import Definition.Typed.Consequences.Canonicity using (¬Empty)
 ```

-Theorem 5.22 states that there can be no definitions annotated with the empty type in a well-formed definition context, a property that might be called "definition consistency":
+Theorem 5.23 states that there can be no definitions annotated with the empty type in a well-formed definition context, a property that might be called "definition consistency":

 ```
 import Definition.Typed.Consequences.Canonicity using (¬defn-Empty)
 ```

-Theorems 5.23 and 5.24 re-establish normalization (this snippet is identical to the one above for 3.18):
+Theorems 5.24 and 5.25 re-establish normalization (this snippet is identical to the one above for 3.18):

 ```
 import Definition.Typed.Consequences.Reduction using